-What differentiates them from the higher-performing DLSR or mirrorless models covered beloe is that they will have what is known as an APS-C or “crop” sensor, instead of a full-frame sensor.
+What differentiates them from the higher-performing DLSR or mirrorless models covered below is that they will have what is known as an APS-C or “crop” sensor, instead of a full-frame sensor.

-This makes them cheaper, but, for astrophotography, this will mean a slightly lower capacity to take clear images of the night sky.
+This makes them cheaper, but, for astrophotography, this will mean a slightly lower performance in taking clear images of the night sky.

 However, as you can see in our data below, 14% of shortlisted images for Astronomy Photographer of the Year use APS-C cameras.
-This shows that they are perfectly capable of delivering results, although you can see that full-frame cameras dominate for astrophotography.
+This shows that they are perfectly capable of delivering results, although you can see that full-frame cameras dominate.

 Recommended beginners’ astrophotography cameras are:

 These are the latest entry-level cameras from these leading manufacturers and have the potential to capture great images and provide good value for money.

 The Pentax K-70 is a great option if you have no preference for Canon or Nikon.
 One of the main features that distinguish it from the Nikon D3500 or the Canon EOS Rebel T7i is that it is weather-proof, and so tailored for outdoor photography.
 In addition, it has a feature called pixel shift resolution that can help take sharper images over long exposures.

 From our research, we found out that 84% of the Astronomy Photographer of the Year finalists’ photos were taken with full-frame cameras: